scalar-labs/scalardb/docs/storage-abstraction.md

 # Storage abstraction

-Scalar DB is a middleware on top of existing storage/database systems and provides a storage/database abstraction and a storage/database-agnostic ACID transaction manager on top of the abstraction.
+Scalar DB is middleware on top of existing storage/database systems and provides storage/database-agnostic ACID transactions on top of the systems.
+One of the keys to achieving the storage/database-agnostic ACID transactions is a storage abstraction that Scalar DB provides.
+The storage abstraction defines [a data model](maybe-link?) and APIs (Storage API) that issue operations on the basis of the data model.
 You usually use the ACID transaction manager but can also use the storage/database abstraction directly.
-With the abstraction, you can write code without being aware of the storage/database implementation.

-Note that the storage abstraction operations are not transactional, and data inconsistencies can happen when failures occur during the execution of the operations.

-This document briefly explains how to use the storage abstraction.
+There are a few benefits of using the Storage API.
+First, as with Transaction API, you can write your application code without caring about the underlying storage implementation too much.
+Second, when you don't need transactions for some data in your application, you can use the Storage API to (partially) avoid transactions for achieving faster execution.

+However, directly using the Storage API or mixing the Transaction API and the Storage API could cause unexpected behaviors.
+For example, since the Storage API cannot provide transaction capability, it could cause data inconsistencies/anomalies when failures occur during the execution of the operations.
+Therefore, you should be very careful about using the Storage API, and please use it only if you know exactly what you are doing.

+In this document, we explain how to use the Storage API for users who are experts in Scalar DB.

-## Storage abstraction Example
+## Storage API Example

-This section briefly explains the storage abstraction with a simple electronic money application.
+This section explains how the Storage API can be used in a simple electronic money example application.

 ### Scalar DB configuration